wp-plugins/contact-form-7/readme.txt

 == Changelog ==

+= 2.4.1 =

+* Fixed a bug causing fatal error on WordPress 2.9.
+* Translations for Norwegian (Peter Holme) and Italian (Gianni Diurno) have been updated.

 = 2.4 =

 * Moved PO files to the external branch.
 They were space-consuming and enlarging the plugin package.